certnz/ssh_hardening/README.md

 ### Setting up on Linux

+These instructions assume you are pretty familiar with gnupg and associated tools.
+A more detailed writeup can be found at [drduh githib repo](https://github.com/drduh/YubiKey-Guide)

 1. Install dependencies
 These software packages are necessary to use an openPGP smartcard with GnuPG for SSH authentication: `gnupg2` `pcscd` `scdaemon`
 You need to ensure that you have these packages installed (or compile them yourself).